LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

 ```
+2.7.3: Removed unused testing patch and removed dependency on Harmony Patching library.
+2.7.3: Updated Blood Filter to use mesh shape instead of material transparency making see through areas fully clear.
+2.7.2: Camera Filetrs support multiple simultaneous filters at once.
+2.7.2: Camera Filters can be removed by re-selecting the camera filter.
+2.7.2: Camera Filters position fixed.
+2.7.1: Added pass-thru for EAL TILE and PROP call-backs.
 2.7.0: Preview version of camera filter support.
 2.7.0: Added foundation support for asset variants.
 To be added in an upcoming version.
 2.7.0: Added more logging during registration step.